Leu-enkephalin

 Leu-enkephalin is an endogenous opioid peptide neurotransmitter with the amino acid sequence Tyr-Gly-Gly-Phe-Leu that is found naturally in the brains of many animals, including humans.
 It is one of the two forms of enkephalin; the other is met-enkephalin.
 The tyrosine residue at position 1 is thought to be analogous to the 3-hydroxyl group on morphine.
 Leu-enkephalin has agonistic actions at both the μ- and δ-opioid receptors, with significantly greater preference for the latter.
 It has little to no effect on the κ-opioid receptor.

+A nasal spray formulation of leu-enkephalin (developmental code names NES-100, NM-0127, NM-127, PES-200; proposed brand name Envelta) is under development by Virpax Pharmaceuticals for the treatment of pain and post-traumatic stress disorder (PTSD).
+As of November 2023, it is up to the preclinical stage of development for these indications.